deepflame/website/source/blog/articles/2015-11-10-blog-updates.html.markdown

 Update 17min later:
 For some reason I had the wrong file extension.
 Should be `.html.markdown` and not only `.markdown`.
 Learned something new again :)

+Update 24min later:
+Hay, we have winter time now in Germany.
+So the date in the frontmatter was in the future and the post was not build...